codenulls/twitter_chatbot/README.md

 ## Tutorial

 This project is a part of a tutorial.
-Please check the article for complete guide:
+Please, check the article for a complete guide:

 https://codenulls.blogspot.com/2017/10/how-to-create-simple-twitter-bot.html